pulumi/foundational-training/module-05-pulumi-import/README.md

 ## Converting from Terraform to Pulumi and Importing from TF state

-TODO

-In this exercise, you will take a Terraform program containing a VPC and convert it to Pulumi code in the language of your choice.
+In this exercise, you will take a Terraform program containing a VPC and convert it to Pulumi code in the language of your choice:

 1. Ensure you have the latest version of the Pulumi Terraform converter: